 As any careful watcher of the OMNY rollout will tell you, there have been plenty of Express Transit problems, especially for MetroCard users.
 Most of whom have no idea Express Transit was a default on option.
 Express Transit issues continue to crop up as they did for Apple Card users recently with problems on the Mastercard network and Goldman Sachs side.
 Open loop transit comes with more downsides than promoters like to admit.

-It boils down to this.
-When Apple activated EMV Express Transit and make it a default on, presumably to promote all kinds of Apple Pay cards for transit…cards that were never designed for it, it made Apple Pay susceptible to any and all bank card network security issues and glitches.
-Instead of Apple service quality or secure dedicated transit cards, the user ends up with bank and card company service level quality at the transit gate.
+When Apple activated EMV Express Transit and make it a default on, presumably to promote all kinds of Apple Pay cards for transit…cards that were never designed for it, it made Apple Pay Express Transit Mode susceptible to bank card network security issues and glitches.
+Instead of Apple service quality or secure dedicated transit cards, the user ends up with bank card company service level quality at the transit gate.
 In other words, EMV Express Transit quality is up to banks, not Apple nor the transit agency.
 It’s their card, they call the shots.
 That’s the trade-off that won’t go away.